RayquazID/fritzpcap/README.md

 tested with FRITZ!Box 7430 on FRITZ!OS 06.83

-at the moment, this is just for my personal use and pretty raw you have to define sone default variables befor use i'll make an interactive way to input this soon other planned impovements:
+at the moment, this is just for my personal use and pretty raw you have to define some default variables before use.
+I'll make an interactive way to input these soon other planned impovements:
  - list all possible interfaces to capture on
  - select interface to capture